 Before Letting Your Property

-The below checklist will help you to ensure that you have got everything in order and are fully prepared to let your property and becoming a landlord;
+The below checklist will help you to ensure that you have got everything in order and are fully prepared to let your property and become a landlord;

 Confirm proof of identification

 It is important for Mundys to receive confirmation that all property owners consent to the letting of a property.

-Before being able to market your property we will require proof of ownership, signed Terms of Business and photographic identification in accordance with money laundering legislation.
+Before being able to market your property we will require proof of ownership, signed Terms of Business, completed Property Information Form and photographic identification in accordance with money laundering legislation.

 If you have a mortgage on your property you should ensure that you obtain consent from your lender prior to the letting of your property.